Explore the Regional Barometer

 What is the Regional Barometer?

-The Regional Barometer is an open data tool.
+The Regional Barometer is an open data tool that provides a snapshot of data from early 2020.
 You can use it to view facts and figures, access related stories, research and reports, and download data for additional analysis.

 Why was the Regional Barometer created?